Life Drawing – Short and Long Poses

 What else do you need to buy or do

-Charcoal, masking tape, rubbers, rowney black square pastel from Cornellisens Gt.Russell st. deep earth red unison pastel no 11, paper will be on sale in class but its great if you can bring a variety of coloured textured papers for experimentaion.
+Charcoal, masking tape, rubbers, rowney black square pastel from Cornellisens Gt.Russell st.deep earth red unison pastel no 11, paper will be on sale in class but bring some if possible.
 Chinese materials I will advise in class later in the term as it is optional.

 What this course could lead to